aexoden/edge/README.md

 open the main.lua file.
 There are a few configuration variables, all prefixed with "CONFIG.":

+### ROUTE

+By default, this is set to nil, which will cause the script to choose a random route for its runs.
+You can also set this to any valid route to do only runs of that particular route.
+The only currently supported route is no64-excalbur.

+### ENCOUNTER_SEED

+By default, this is set to nil, which will cause the script to choose an encounter seed randomly.
+If you instead specify this value, it will only do runs on that particular encounter seed.

 ### SEED

 By default, this is set to nil, which will cause the script to do random runs.